YU000jp/logseq-default-queries-journals/README.md

 # logseq-default-queries-journals
- - Enhancing Journal Queries turns Logseq into an outliner task management tool.
+ - [Result] Enhancing Journal Queries turns Logseq into an outliner task management tool.

 ## Edit config.edn
  - On Logseq, edit config.edn file.
 Once you've done that, create your own task and try it out.